Tools. Systems. Hosted projects.

 You load a credit balance once from your account page.
 Each tool run costs a set number of credits.
 Credits don't expire.
 When you're out, top up.
 No friction between tools and no recurring charges unless you want them.

-What is the difference between Offerings and Labs?
+What is the difference between Tools and Coming Soon?

-Offerings are production-ready tools with defined scopes, stable output, and clear credit costs.
-Labs is where things are built before they reach that point.
-Some Labs projects graduate to Offerings.
-Some stay experimental.
+Tools are production-ready with defined scopes, stable output, and clear credit costs.
+Coming Soon is where things are being built before they reach that point.
+Some projects graduate to Tools.
+Some stay in development.

 Using the tools